 • Across the Atlantic, Africans also have a vested interest in the outcome of the US election.

-• The latest polls show that the current vice president and Democratic nominee, Kamala Harris, has a slight, one-point lead, with Republican and former president, Donald Trump, a very close second.
+• The latest polls show that the current vice president and Democratic nominee, Kamala Harris, has a slight, one-point lead, with Republican and former president Donald Trump a close second.

-• The election outcome will carry a number of implications on African economies given that the US is one of the main trading partners.
+• The election outcome will have a number of implications for African economies, given that the US is one of the main trading partners.

-On Tuesday 5 November, Americans will cast their votes to elect the 47th president of the United States of America.
-The latest polls show that the current vice president and Democratic nominee, Kamala Harris, has a slight, one-point lead, with Republican and former president, Donald Trump, a very close second.
-This is a neck-and-neck race with no certain outcome, and the world waits to see who will lead the last global superpower from 2025 to 2029.
+On Tuesday, November 5, Americans will vote to elect the 47th president of the United States of America.
+The latest polls show that the current vice president and Democratic nominee, Kamala Harris, has a slight, one-point lead, with Republican and former president Donald Trump a close second.
+This is a neck-and-neck race with no outcome, and the world waits to see who will lead the last global superpower from 2025 to 2029.

 Across the Atlantic, Africans also have a vested interest in the election’s outcome.
 Here is what two political experts from the North-West University (NWU) in South Africa have to say about what a Trump or Harris victory will mean for the continent.

-Prof Kedibone Phago, director of the NWU’s School for Government Studies states: “We have already noticed several of Donald Trump’s domestic and foreign policy positions that largely prioritises the US during his previous administration.
+Prof Kedibone Phago, director of the NWU’s School for Government Studies, states: “We have already noticed several of Donald Trump’s domestic and foreign policy positions that largely prioritise the US during his previous administration.
 He focused his attention on growing the US economy.
-This also occurred against a backdrop of several threats to reduce funding for international bodies such as the World Health Organization (WHO), North Atlantic Treaty Organisation (NATO), and similar arrangements.
+This also occurred against several threats to reduce funding for international bodies such as the World Health Organization (WHO), North Atlantic Treaty Organisation (NATO), and similar arrangements.
 His focus on the US economy, immigration, conflicts, and climate change is expected to be more aggressive.”

 Key issues regarding Africa